vladimirvivien/kubeprom/README.md

 1. **In-Memory Storage**: Metrics are stored in memory only; no persistence
 2. **Single Query**: Executes one query at a time; no batch operations
-3. **Component Availability**: Requires direct access to component metrics ports
+3. **Component Availability**: Requires components to be accessible via API proxy
+4. **Managed Clusters**: Control plane metrics may not be accessible in managed clusters (EKS, GKE, AKS)
-4. **Network Dependencies**: Needs network access to all monitored components
+5. **Network Dependencies**: Needs network access to Kubernetes API server
-5. **Memory Usage**: Large clusters may require significant memory for metric storage
+6. **Memory Usage**: Large clusters may require significant memory for metric storage
+7. **Snapshot**: Provides point-in-time metrics, not historical data

 ## Performance Considerations

 - **Memory Usage**: ~1-10MB per 1000 metrics depending on label cardinality
 - **Collection Time**: ~5-30 seconds depending on cluster size and network latency
 - **Query Performance**: Milliseconds for simple queries, seconds for complex aggregations
-- **Concurrent Limits**: Limited by Kubernetes API server rate limits
+- **API Server Load**: All requests go through API server; respects rate limits
+- **Proxy Overhead**: Slight overhead from API proxy vs direct connections
+- **Concurrent Collection**: Components collected in parallel for efficiency

 ## Contributing